hjx2019/Kickstarter-Analysis/README.md

 ### Challenges and Difficulties Encountered

-* In deliverable 2, double check the formula needs extra time.
+* In deliverable 2, double-check the formula needs extra time.
 But the "show formulas" really helps.
-* Also in this one, the line chart didn't come automatically, because the numbers of the first 4 columns are integers and the last 3 columns are ratios which are less than 1.
+* Also in this one, the line chart didn't come automatically, because the numbers of the first 4 columns are integers and the last 3 columns are ratios that are less than 1.
 In this case, I need to modify the rows and columns manually.
-I also tested two other ways that works well: 1 hide colomn B:D; 2 hold Ctrl and select columns.
+I also tested two other ways that work well: 1 hide column B:D; 2 hold Ctrl and select columns.
 They don't need extra data editing.

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+- What are two conclusions you can draw about the Outcomes-based on the Launch Date?

-  * According to the chart, the projects realated to theater are more launched in every Feburary, April, May, June, July, August, and October.
-Which means that other months are low season of project launching.
+  * According to the chart, the projects realated to theater are more launched every February, April, May, June, July, August, and October.
+This means that other months are a low season of project launching.
-  * Within these 7 months, there are more successful projects launched in May, June, and July, which indicates that more porjects are successfully funded in these months.
+  * Within these 7 months, there are more successful projects launched in May, June, and July, which indicates that more projects are successfully funded in these months.

 - What can you conclude about the Outcomes based on Goals?